 Did he give you any feedback?

-He just kept coming and he kept pushing us, it was almost like a boxing match, like he was the coach every single night.
-‘Get back in there, you haven’t quite hit it yet, you weren’t in the zone yesterday, push yourself harder’—constantly recrafting and perfecting the show.
+He just kept coming, and he kept pushing us; it was almost like a boxing match, like he was the coach every single night.
+‘Get back in there.
+You haven’t quite hit it yet, you weren’t in the zone yesterday, push yourself harder’—constantly recrafting and perfecting the show.
 He’s an extreme perfectionist in a fascinating way.
 As a director, it was the first play that he had directed, and the show was so physical.
-It was actually based on a French dance from the 1920s which was very physical and violent—men slap the women on the floor and drag them by their hair, women kick men and slap their faces, things like that, it’s like a back and forth struggle—it looks very violent but it’s a very passionate and a very well choreographed dance.
+It was actually based on a French dance from the 1920s which was very physical and violent—men slap the women on the floor and drag them by their hair, women kick men and slap their faces, things like that, it’s like a back and forth struggle—it looks very violent, but it’s a very passionate and a very well-choreographed dance.
 I ended up cracking four teeth.
-You sort of lose yourself in the piece and in the moment, but those kind of war wounds so to speak are very worth it in the end, so theater is endlessly fascinating to me.
+You sort of lose yourself in the piece and in the moment, but those kinds of war wounds, so to speak, are very worth it in the end, so theater is endlessly fascinating to me.

 When appearing in front of the camera, do you need a lot of takes?

 Henry always says I’m my best on my first take.
 Some of the other directors I’ve worked with say that as well.
 But somehow—and I don’t know why—I feel like it’s the first and the seventh take [laughs], if we go to a seventh take.
 Of course, with independent films, it’s better to be great on the first take because sometimes you don’t have the budget for more than three takes, so if I’m technically correct, it’s good if the first one is my best.

 And when you’re on the set, you’re in character, you think about your scene and your lines, do you also pay attention to the camera, the lighting, etc.?